microsoft/vscode-cmake-tools/docs/cmake-project-view.md

 * `folder` means <TODO: what does folder mean>
 * `configure` is associated with the CMake Configure action.
 It can only be found in the Project Status View and can't be seen in the status bar, hence no `statusBarVisibility` property value
 * `configurePreset` is associated with the CMake Configure Preset.
-When selected, the user can modify their active CMake Configure Preset from the list detected in their CMakePresets.json (if found in project)
+When selected, the user can modify their active CMake Configure Preset from the list detected in their CMakePresets.json and CMakeUserPresets.json (if found in project)
 * `kit` is associated with the active kit selected (when CMake Presets aren't present).
 When selected, the user can modify their active kit.
 To learn more about kits, please see [our kit documentation](https://github.com/microsoft/vscode-cmake-tools/blob/sinemakinci/CMakeProjectViewDocs/docs/kits.md)
 * `variantStatus` is associated with the active variant status (when CMake Presets aren't present).
 When selected, the user can modify their active variant.
 To learn more about variants, please see [our variant documentation](https://github.com/microsoft/vscode-cmake-tools/blob/sinemakinci/CMakeProjectViewDocs/docs/variants.md)
 * `build` is associated with the CMake Build action.
 It invokes a CMake build on your build target using your build preset or variant.
 * `buildPreset` is associated with your active CMake Build Preset.
-When selected, the user can modify their active CMake Build Preset from the list detected in their CMakePresets.json (if found in project)
+When selected, the user can modify their active CMake Build Preset from the list detected in their CMakePresets.json and CMakeUserPresets.json (if found in project)
 * `buildTarget` is associated with your active CMake Build Target.
 When selected, the user can specify their active Build Target.
 This will be the target invoked when the user presses the `Build` icon in the status bar (if not hidden) or runs `CMake: Build Target` from the Command Palette
+* `ctest` is associated with running CTest.
+When selected, it will invoke CTest on the test preset specified.
+If there is no test preset specified, it will run all your tests by default.
+* `testPreset` is associated with selecting your active CMake Test Preset.
+When selected, the user can modify their active CMake Test Preset from the list detected in their CMakePresets.json and CMakeUserPresets.json (if found in project)